BobbyValet304/readme-on-demand/README.md

 ## Usage

-Enter node index.js in terminal then answer all questions.
+Enter node index.js in terminal then answer all questions

 ## Contributions

-Fork the repository then do a pull request.
+Fork the repository then do a pull request

 ## License